+Raising a child is an incredibly rewarding and fulfilling experience.
+As parents, we get to watch our children grow into young men and women faster than we might like.
+To go along with that joy is also more than enough stress and uncertainty to go around.
+For unmarried parents, the uncertainty of their parental rights only adds to that feeling of helplessness.
 Our Morris County attorneys are here to help our clients understand their parental rights and to secure their family’s future.
-At Townsend, Tomaio & Newmark, our family law attorneys have over 75 years of combined experience serving unmarried parents in New Jersey.
+At Townsend, Tomaio & Newmark, our child custody attorneys have over 75 years of combined experience serving unmarried parents in New Jersey.
 We believe in an individualized approach which includes keeping our clients both informed and involved throughout the legal process.
+Call our office today for a free and confidential consultation regarding your rights as an unmarried parent or couple and how we can help you with your particular needs and concerns.

 Morris Plains Child Custody Lawyers Establish Paternity